concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

     * Do not extract more than a year of data at any given time regardless of the volume.
 For longer look backs, extract 6 month segments maximum at a time.
     * Do not multi-thread requests to retrieve multiple pages of data.
 Concurrent requests will impact your application’s performance.
 *	Itineraries change frequently.
 Changes do not necessarily indicate that the traveler modified their trip.
 If your application works with upcoming or in progress trips, be aware that you must evaluate the individual segments to determine whether it is a material change for your application.
-*	This API will only return itineraries that have been sent to Concur Travel; this includes travel booked within Concur Travel, TripIt, on TripLink supplier sites and most bookings from your travel agency.
+*	This API will only return itineraries that have been sent to Concur Travel; this includes travel booked within Concur Travel, TripIt, on TripLink supplier sites, and most bookings from your travel agency.
 Some customers may have multiple booking options which may mean not all employee trips are available via this API.
 A good rule of thumb: if the traveler sees the itinerary in their “trips” list, then you can retrieve it from this API.

 ## Request